Credit is subject to application, financial circumstances and borrowing history.

 Our network of HomeServe Gas Safe registered engineers are able to provide you with the full range of domestic heating services including boiler fitting.
 You can find all of our locations on our locations page.

-***Credit is subject to status, affordability assessment and credit checks.
-Interest-free credit is available over 2 years on all boiler makes.
-Terms and conditions apply [Link: https://www.homeserveboilers.com/interest-free-credit-terms-and-conditions/] Credit is also available across 36-120 months at 9.9% APR.
+*Credit is subject to status, affordability assessment and credit checks.
+Interest-free credit is not available on Ideal Logic boilers, unless taken with a system swap (combi-conventional or conventional-combi).
+Terms & Conditions apply.
+Interest bearing credit option is also available across 36-120 months at 9.9% APR.
 Finance can be taken out with or without deposit and capital payments can be made at any time to reduce your loan.